konradrauscher/eecs556-sharp/README.md

 Using the same dataset, with manipulation of the input data, one can create pan-sharpened outputs using AWLP, MTF-GLP, and GS methods, located under the matlab folder.
 The base code is from: https://openremotesensing.net/knowledgebase/a-new-benchmark-based-on-recent-advances-in-multispectral-pansharpening-revisiting-pansharpening-with-classical-and-emerging-pansharpening-methods/

+In order to create reference images when using real Sentinel-2 data, the downsampling.jl code can be used to filter and downsampling the original images to get lower-resolution images for testing.

 Also in the eecs556-sharp/matlab folder is the pansharpening toolbox, which was used to compare our method against.